Chart Color Schemes

 Infrastructure

-Coopers Plains has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Coopers Plains has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
 AreaSearch has identified six projects likely impacting the area.
-Key projects are Henson Road Industrial Estate, Cross River Rail - Salisbury Station Upgrade, Salisbury Marketplace, and Queen Elizabeth II Jubilee Hospital Expansion.
+Key projects are Henson Road Industrial Estate, Cross River Rail - Salisbury Station Upgrade, Queen Elizabeth II Jubilee Hospital Expansion, and Salisbury Marketplace.
 The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.